chapter five

 • Fine-tuning Chronos

-In previous chapters, we explored TimeGPT and Lag-Llama, which are pretrained foundation models for time series forecasting.
+In chapters 3 and 4, we explored TimeGPT and Lag-Llama, which are pretrained foundation models for time-series forecasting.
 After the release of these two models, researchers from Amazon released Chronos.
-However, Chronos is technically not a model but a framework for pretrained probabilistic forecasting models [1].
-This means that Chronos is a process in which time series data is scaled and quantized into a fixed vocabulary, such that it can be used to adapt existing language models, like T5 or GPT-2, to time series forecasting tasks.
+Chronos, however, is technically not a model but a framework for pretrained probabilistic forecasting models [1].
+This means Chronos is a process in which time-series data is scaled and quantized into a fixed vocabulary so it can be used to adapt existing language models, such as T5 and GPT-2, for time-series-forecasting tasks.

-However, the researchers already pretrained forecasting models based on the T5 family, and those models are loosely referred to as Chronos.
-Those models tend to perform best with series without strong trends.
-This will be explored in detail in the following sections.
-And unlike Lag-Llama, we can use the Chronos models through a Python package, making it more suitable in production-ready environments.
+The researchers had already pretrained forecasting models based on the T5 family, and those models are loosely referred to as Chronos.
+Those models tend to perform best with series that have no strong trends.
+Unlike Lag-Llama, Chronos models can be used through a Python package, making it more suitable for production-ready environments.

 5.2 Exploring Chronos